-Joshua Rosera is a Research Geologist (Mendenhall Postdoctoral Fellow) with the USGS Geology, Energy & Minerals (GEM) Science Center in Reston, VA.
+Joshua Rosera is a Research Geologist with the USGS Geology, Energy & Minerals (GEM) Science Center in Reston, VA.

-I am geologist interested in applying spatial analysis, high-precision geochronology, and radiogenic isotopic measurements to test models about the origins of mineral deposits and continental magma systems.
-My postdoctoral research at the USGS is focused on integrating large spatial datasets into tools that can be used to better explore, visualize, and model data related to mineral deposits.
-This includes developing multivariate tools that can analyze previously underutilized qualitative data attributes in historical mineral deposit datasets, as well as developing machine learning models for mineral prospectivity mapping.
+I am an economic geologist that is interested in utilizing spatial analysis, geochronology, and radiogenic isotopic measurements to test models about the origins of mineral systems related to continental magma systems.
+Part of my ongoing work at the USGS is focused on integrating large spatial datasets into tools that can be used to better explore, visualize, and model data related to mineral deposits.
+This includes developing multivariate tools that can analyze previously underutilized qualitative data attributes in historical mineral deposit datasets, as well as developing data-driven methods to assist in mineral prospectivity mapping and mineral resource assessments.